sean-carroll-1992/osticket-prereqs/README.md

 <p>
-Next, we will go to our osTicket directory inside c:\inetpud\wwwroot\osTicket Navigate to the file named "include" then find the file named "ost-sampleconfig.php" and change the file name to "ost-config.php"
+Next, we will go to our osTicket directory inside c:\inetpud\wwwroot\osTicket

+Navigate to the folder named "include" then find the file named "ost-sampleconfig.php" and change the file name to "ost-config.php"

 Now we need to assign permissions for this file.